-Based on the SWOT survey responses and the East Central Enterprise Zone strategies for economic development, five goals were developed for East Central Council of Governments and the communities served by ECCOG to address the recovery and resiliency needs.
+Based on the SWOT analysis survey responses and the East Central Enterprise Zone strategies for economic development, five overarching goals were identified from the goals and objectives from Page 6 of this CEDS.
+East Central Council of Governments and the communities served by ECCOG will focus on these to address the recovery and resiliency needs.
 By mitigating the service disruptions caused by natural and man-made disasters or economic downturns, the region becomes more resilient to sustain their businesses and communities.
+See Attachment B for the Implementation or Action Plan with its timeframe, partners and steps.

-2021 ECCOG Goals
+ECCOG Goals